HeloiseMuller/HTvertebrates/README.md

 - ≥2 TB of free hard drive space
 - an internet connection to download the genome sequences (>10 MB/s is recommended).

-On this hardware, the pipeline should take 1-2 months to complete.
+On this hardware, the pipeline on the 247 animal genomes should take a few months to complete.

 ## File description
 The R scripts whose names start with numbers performed successive stages of the analysis.
 The purpose of each script is described by comments at the beginning of the script.